HackSoftware/Django-Styleguide/README.md

 }
 ```

-If we have a validation error with just a message (`raise ValidationError('Something is wrong.')`), it will look like this:
+If we have a validation error with just a message - `raise ValidationError('Something is wrong.')` - it will look like this:

 ```python
 [